klclaudio/brams/doc/BRAMS_6.0_-_INSTALL_MODEL.md

     BRAMS-- dataout/ANL -->ANA[(analisys)]
 ```

-> WARNING: The first two phases (i and ii) should only be rotated with 1 processor!
+> WARNING: The first two phases (i and ii) should only be executed with 1 processor!

    The test case is small enough to run on a laptop or desktop with 3 processors and with 8GB memory.
 It covers an area as shown in the figure below.